Cost of goods sold: What it is and how to calculate COGS

 Can I reduce my COGS without affecting the quality of my products?

 Yes, you can.
-Improve your processes and production efficiency, minimize waste, use more cost-effective materials, to reduce COGs while maintaining your product standards.
+Improve your processes and production efficiency, minimize waste, and use more cost-effective materials to reduce COGS while maintaining your product standards.
 You can also negotiate cheaper arrangements with your suppliers to bring down your direct costs.

 What is the difference between cost of goods sold and cost of sales?